 • Pedicle Gum Graft: This borrows tissue from an adjacent tooth with excess gum tissue.
 We create a flap around the tooth and stretch it to provide coverage.

 While we prefer to use the tissue from your mouth, Made Ya Smile can also utilize samples from biocompatible donors or a synthetic material.
-Once the sample is in place, Dr. Ly will integrate it into your gums by suturing the area.
+Once the sample is in place, our dentist will integrate it into your gums by suturing the area.
 Rest assured that grafted gum tissue will match your existing gums once it heals properly.
 The treatment can be completed in one or several visits based on the extent of your condition.
 Our friendly team will also give you instructions for taking care of your gums and teeth at the end of the gum grafting procedure.

 After the procedure, try not to eat or drink anything until the anesthetic wears off completely to avoid damage to the soft tissue.
 Made Ya Smile recommends keeping physical activity to a minimum for a few days so your mouth has time to heal.
 Cold compresses, nonprescription pain medication, and a soft food diet can help soothe any discomfort or tenderness you feel in your gums.
-Dr. Ly may prescribe patients a medicated mouth rinse to keep bacteria to a minimum while you recover.
+Our dentist may prescribe patients a medicated mouth rinse to keep bacteria to a minimum while you recover.
 Over a short period, you will notice the gums fully integrating into the treatment sites.
 Continue to brush and floss your teeth daily while following our instructions for home care to make sure you get the best results.
 We will schedule a follow-up appointment after a few weeks so we can evaluate your progress and check your new gumline.